State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Introduction

 Neutrinos with $\gtrsim\mathcal{O}(10)$~TeV energy could be produced in optically thick regions of relativistic jets~\citep{Murase:2013ffa, He:2018lwb, Kimura:2018vvz,Tamborra:2015fzv,Senno:2015tsn, Wang:2008zm, Murase:2013hh, Guarini:2022uyp,Razzaque:2004yv,Fasano:2021bwq,Grichener:2021xeg,Ando:2005xi}.
-Internal shocks occurring at large densities in the outflow, or in an extended envelope surrounding the star, were deemed to lead to efficient neutrino production.
-Most of the aforementioned works rely on the criterion for the formation of collisionless shocks outlined in Ref.~\cite{Murase:2013ffa}; the latter is fulfilled by jets with low luminosity and reaching high Lorentz factors before breakout.
-Such assumptions may not be common to all jet-powered transients, nor supported by numerical simulations.
+Internal shocks occurring at large densities in the outflow, or in an extended envelope surrounding the star, {have been} deemed to lead to efficient neutrino production.
+Most of the aforementioned work relies on the criterion for the formation of collisionless shocks~\cite{Murase:2013ffa}; the latter is fulfilled by jets with low luminosity and reaching high Lorentz factors before {undergoing collimation}. {However, such properties} may not be common to all jet-powered transients, nor supported by numerical simulations {of collapsar jets}.
 Subphotospheric neutrino production has been explored in Ref.~\cite{Gottlieb:2021pzr}, in the context of short GRBs; it was found that the production of high energy neutrinos in the optically thick part of the outflow is highly suppressed, due to the large baryon density and magnetic field that limit the maximum energy up to which protons can be accelerated.
-Unsuccessful jets, dark in gamma-rays and producing neutrinos while still inside the stellar progenitor, have also been suggested as major contributors to the diffuse flux detected by the IceCube Neutrino Observatory~\citep{Senno:2015tsn, Murase:2015xka,Tamborra:2015fzv,Denton:2018tdj,Murase:2015xka}.
+Unsuccessful jets, dark in gamma-rays and producing neutrinos while still inside the stellar progenitor, have also been suggested as major contributors to the diffuse flux detected by the IceCube Neutrino Observatory~\citep{Senno:2015tsn, Murase:2015xka,Tamborra:2015fzv,Denton:2018tdj}.

 The non-thermal production of neutrinos could take place in the subphotospheric region through other poorly explored processes.
-Even though collisionless shocks cannot form within the optically thick region of the outflow, collisionless sub-shocks may emerge in the outflow in the presence of mild magnetization~\citep{Beloborodov:2016jmz}.
+Even though collisionless shocks {are disfavored} within the optically thick region of the outflow, collisionless sub-shocks may emerge in the outflow in the presence of mild magnetization~\citep{Beloborodov:2016jmz}.
 Furthermore, Ref.~\citep{Gottlieb:2022tkb} reveals that magnetic energy may be dissipated in the jet, while the latter is still embedded in the stellar envelope.
 Hence, magnetic reconnection may be another viable mechanism for particle acceleration in the optically thick regions~\citep{1977MNRAS.179..433B, Drenkhahn:2002ug, Drenkhahn:2001ue,Beniamini:2017fqh, Gill:2020oon}.